-Do you need to talk to someone in English but you do not speak it?
-A translator or interpreter can help.
+Do you need help with English translation or interpretation?
 Learn about your rights to free translation help and how to ask for it.
-Find other ways to get free translations.
+Find ways to get free translations in your language.

 What is an interpreter and translator?

 Interpreters and translators communicate messages from one language to another.
-They help people talk to each other and understand speech and text in different languages.
+They help people talk and understand text in different languages.

 Interpreters translate spoken and signed words.
-Interpreters can work in person, over the phone, or via video.
-They can interpret speech at the same time it is spoken (simultaneous) or after every few sentences (consecutive).
+Interpreters can work in person, over the phone, or video.

 Translators interpret written text.
-This includes text in documents, articles, books, and videos.
+This includes text in documents, books, and videos.

-Your right to have a translator or interpreter
+Your right to have an interpreter and translator

 Tips for asking for language support:

-- Be sure to state your preferred language or dialect.
-Say “I speak Spanish.
-I need an interpreter OR I need a translator.
+- Share your preferred language or dialect.
+For example, say “I speak Spanish.
+I need an interpreter.”

-- Tell your service provider if you have other preferences, such as a female or male interpreter.
+- Share other preferences, such as having a female or male interpreter.

-- Tell your service provider if you plan to bring your own interpreter.
-They may have rules about who you can interpret for you.
+- Share if you will bring your own interpreter.
+They may have rules about who can interpret for you.

 Immigration court

-EOIR will provide you with a free interpreter if you need language support at credible fear determinations and immigration hearings.
+EOIR will provide you with a free interpreter at credible fear determinations and immigration hearings.
 Written materials are generally available in Spanish.

 Civil and criminal court